Slade-AA/noisyminer/README.md

 Sunrise and sunset times for all survey dates were extracted using the `suncalc` package (see [CalculateSunriseSunsetTimes.R](scripts/CalculateSunriseSunsetTimes.R))

 Data were removed if less than 70% of audio was available for the respective time period.

-### Biodiversity data
-The aggreated acoustic indices and biodiversity data for [Replicate 1](rawdata/FinalDataR1Only.csv) and [Replicate 2](rawdata/FinalMeanDataAllRepeats.csv) were joined using [CombineIndices&Biodiversity.R](scipts/CombineIndices&Biodiversity.R) for use in further analyses.

-*Note: Noisy miner threshold columns appear to be incorrect in provided rawdata for Replicate 1, and are recalculated in the CombineIndices&Biodiversity.R script.*

 ### Plotting and analyses